lxunlp/lxunlp.github.io/_posts/2022-03-09-uncertainty-estimation.md

 * Only address model variance: obtain final uncertainty by simply performing Monte-Carlo Dropout
 * Only address data variance: obtain final uncertainty by using a single model to only predict $\sigma$ (discard BNN)

+## Uncertainty for Classification

+Usually assume Gaussian on logit space.
+Details in papers.

 # Related Work

 **What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?**.
 Kendall and Gal.
 NIPS'17\